MGTDB/Exile-Vanilla-Hud/README.md

 Pack your mission file

-If you have the time and/or patience to make this work with other interface sizes, feel free to create a pull request
+If you have the time and/or patience to make this work with other interface sizes, feel free to create a pull request Say thanks, buy me a beer or a pizza https://bit.ly/3gtPTkT